Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 2. Ultrasound of the prostate.

-2. Analysis of scraping of the epithelium from the urethra.
+2. Analysis of scrapings of the epithelium from the urethra.

 Treatment

-The danger of bacterial prostatitis is that it is capable of becoming chronic in the shortest possible time.
-Therefore, it is so important to start treatment when detecting a disease.
+The danger of bacterial prostatitis is that it can quickly become chronic.
+That is why it is so important to start treatment when a disease is detected.
 After all, the chronic form of the disease contributes to the spread of the inflammatory process to the surrounding tissues and organs.
-If you ignore the treatment and do not accept, then the prostate can completely atrophy.
+If you ignore the treatment and do not take it, then the prostate can completely atrophy.

 For the treatment of bacterial prostatitis are prescribed.
 Only a doctor can recommend this or that medicine after examination and obtaining the result of microbiological tests.

 Treatment with antibacterial drugs is considered the most appropriate for the bacterial nature of the disease.
-Due to the fact that antibiotics are able to make organ tissues permeable, the drug can freely penetrate to the site of inflammation.
+Due to the fact that antibiotics are able to make the tissues of the organ permeable, the medicine can freely penetrate to the site of inflammation.

 In the treatment of bacterial prostatitis, the following antibiotics are prescribed: